ANANAzZzZz/ANANAzZzZz/README.md

 ### Hello, my name is Vlad, welcome to my github profile 🏯

-Currently studying in [SUAI](https://new.guap.ru/) university on informatics and computer technician program 💻
+Currently studying in [SUAI](https://new.guap.ru/) university on informatics and computer technician program 💻 Love to take part in hackathons very much !

 #### Major projects: